rock-the-prototype/dsl-docs/README.md

 # Motivation, goal setting, design principles
 👉  [**01_DSL_Goals_and_Principles.md**](https://github.com/rock-the-prototype/dsl-docs/blob/main/01_DSL_Goals_and_Principles.md)
-for details on motivation, goal setting, and design principles.
+for more details on motivation, goal setting, and design principles.

 Digital transformation in regulated environments has reached a critical point.
 Many public digitalization projects in Germany and Europe have demonstrated the limits of fragmented, incompatible, and non-auditable infrastructures — both technically and in terms of public trust and acceptance.